 safe harbor statement

-This website contains forward-looking statements as defined in the Private Securities Litigation Reform Act of 1995.
+This website contains “forward-looking” statements as defined in the Private Securities Litigation Reform Act of 1995.
 These statements are based on management’s current expectations or predictions of future conditions, events, or results based on various assumptions and management’s estimates of trends and economic factors in the markets in which we are active, as well as our business plans.
-Words such as “expects,” “anticipates,” “intends,” “plans,” “believes,” “seeks,” “estimates,” “projects,” “forecasts,” “continue,” “may,” “should,” “will,” and variations of such words and similar expressions are intended to identify such forward-looking statements.
-The forward-looking statements may include, without limitation, statements regarding our assessment on our internal control over financial reporting, our growth, our 2018 guidance, product development, product potential, financial performance, sales growth, product adoption, market awareness of our products, data validation, our visibility at, and sponsorship of conferences and educational events.
-The forward-looking statements are subject to risks and uncertainties, which may cause results to differ materially from those set forth in the statements.
-Forward-looking statements in this release should be evaluated together with the many uncertainties that affect Axogen’s business and its market, particularly those discussed in the risk factors and cautionary statements in Axogen’s filings with the Securities and Exchange Commission.
+Words such as “expects,” “anticipates,” “intends,” “plans,” “believes,” “seeks,” “estimates,” “projects,” “forecasts,” “continue,” “may,” “should,” “will,” “goals,” and variations of such words and similar expressions are intended to identify such forward-looking statements.
+The forward-looking statements may include, without limitation, statements regarding our assessment on our internal control over financial reporting, our growth, our current guidance, product development, product potential, financial performance, sales growth, product adoption, market awareness of our products, data validation, our visibility at, and sponsorship of conferences and educational events.
+The forward-looking statements are subject to risks and uncertainties, which may cause results to differ materially from those expressed or implied in such forward-looking statements.
+Forward-looking statements in this website should be evaluated together with the many uncertainties that affect Axogen’s business and its market, particularly those discussed in the risk factors and cautionary statements in Axogen’s filings with the U.S. Securities and Exchange Commission.
 Forward-looking statements are not guarantees of future performance, and actual results may differ materially from those projected.
-The forward-looking statements are representative only as of the date they are made, and except as required by law, Axogen assumes no responsibility to update any forward-looking statements, whether as a result of new information, future events or otherwise.
+The forward-looking statements are representative only as of the date they are made, and, except as required by applicable law, Axogen assumes no responsibility to update or revise any forward-looking statements, whether as a result of new information, future events, changed circumstances, or otherwise.